e271828e/Flight.jl/prototypes/kernel/README.md

   and takes that endpoint's type and tier. `Vehicle`'s `y` and `cmd` are one assembly's faces sourced from the two tiers, and at a `Dual` activation `y` walks while `cmd` stays pinned, with nothing anywhere declaring either.
+- **An anchored divisor does not exist until `Δt_base` binds.** The `Build` carries `(anchor, m, c)` triples against exact rational anchors, and the same `Build` lands `MultiRate`'s gnss at `D = 10` or `D = 5` depending on the deployment keywords — with nothing writable shared between the two `Simulation`s, because each materializes its own stores and buffers.
+The worked example compiles to exactly §9.2's table.
+- **Due-ness is one subtraction and one remainder, at boundaries only.** The interior walk is untouched by increment 5 — no index reaches it — and a step boundary that is not a base tick runs the zero-arg bodies, which *are* the boundary walk with every discrete entry gated out.
+The multi-rate sampled loop only matches its exact discretization at `Δt_ctl = D·Δt_base = 4h` if the gate admits the controller at exactly its own ticks, the hold spans the sub-ticks, and the bundle's `Δt` is the compiled schedule's — one test, three ways to fail it.
+- **A cell holds what the build probe populated until a sweep first writes it.**
+  Entry compilation seeds every cell from the probe products, so an offset component's pre-first-tick reads and a frozen component's pinned cells are the same story (§10.5, §9.3) rather than a lucky zero.

 **The store bundle is in, and with it the *plural* in "per-eltype stores".**
 The bench that settled the representation (D-162) measured exactly one buffer;